ursus164/JUnit-5-workshop/README.md

 2. Open a terminal or command prompt in that folder
 3. Run the command to execute the tests (e.g., `mvn test -Dtest="NameOfTestClass"`)

-## Need Help?
-If you encounter any difficulties or have questions, do not hesitate to ask!
-Feel free to create an issue in this repository, and I'll be happy to assist you.

-Good luck with the tasks, and happy testing! 🚀